BizInk/bizpress-blogs/readme.txt

 == Changelog ==

 = 1.3.9 =
-* Bug Fix: Fix for blog not showing all categories
+* Bug Fix: Fix for Bizink Content not showing all categories

 = 1.3.8 =
 * Fix: Spelling mistake